ndau/ndau/docker/readme.md

 In the CircleCI environment, for example, this means you `glide install` one time, and then build for ndaunode tests, ndaunode, and ndauapi.

-`.bin/build.sh` build's the containers fetches the deps first, then builds the images, and
+`.bin/build.sh` builds the containers using `docker-compose up` with default/overriden variables.

 ## caveat